JRegimbal/hat-box/_docs/information.md

 * <span id="design-approaches">**Design Approaches**</span>: Broadly, the methods available to create a desired effect.
     * Direct parametric control (DPC) - the low-level parameters can be directly manipulated.
     * Process - low-level parameters are controlled by some abstract process.
-    * Sequencing - effects can be ordered in time to create larger effects.
+    * Sequencing - reusable effects can be ordered in time to create larger effects.
     * Library - a library of pre-existing effects is available for use or re-use.
 Users may be able to contribute to this library.
     * Description - a natural language description of the perceived experienced can be transformed into an effect with those properties, either by searching through an indexed library of effects or creating a new one.
 * <span id="interaction-metaphors">**Interaction Metaphors\***</span>: Common UI metaphors that define how the user interacts with the tool.
 Note that Generic Menu is not listed if other metaphors are present.